Whistleblower Policy

 5.3.3 St Agnes’ Catholic Parish will ensure that the investigation:

-6. gives the opportunity to any person who is adversely mentioned in the disclosure an opportunity to respond prior to any findings being made
+• gives the opportunity to any person who is adversely mentioned in the disclosure an opportunity to respond prior to any findings being made.

-5.3.4 At the conclusion of the investigation, the investigator will provide the General Manager Risk, Compliance & Operations with a report that will summarise how the investigation was conducted, the evidence collected and contain findings in relation to the allegations in the disclosure and recommend any action required.
+5.3.4 At the conclusion of the investigation, the investigator will provide the Executive Manager, Risk & Compliance with a report that will summarise how the investigation was conducted, the evidence collected and contain findings in relation to the allegations in the disclosure and recommend any action required.

-5.3.5 Following receipt of the investigation report, the General Manager Risk, Compliance & Operations will take appropriate action, which may include:
+5.3.5 Following receipt of the investigation report, the Executive Manager, Risk & Compliance will take appropriate action, which may include:

-5.3.6 The whistleblower will be informed of the results of the investigation following the General Manager Risk, Compliance & Operations taking the steps in 5.3.5 above.
+5.3.6 The whistleblower will be informed of the results of the investigation following the Executive Manager, Risk & Compliance taking the steps in 5.3.5 above.
 However, some circumstances may limit the information provided to the person, such as confidentiality or other legal constraints.

 5.4.1 A whistleblower is entitled to protection of their identity, or information that is likely to lead to their identity becoming known.
 The whistleblower’s identity or information that is likely to lead to their identity becoming known, can only be disclosed where it is made to:

-4. d) no contractual or other remedies may be enforced and no contractual or other right may be exercised, against the whistleblower for making the disclosure.
+• no contractual or other remedies may be enforced, and no contractual or other right may be exercised, against the whistleblower for making the disclosure.

 • Ensure employees and contractors have open access to the Whistleblower policy and have read and understood the contents;